djfdyuruiry/ts-lambda-api/README.md

 ### <a id="auth-princ"></a>Authentication and Principals

-Authentication is preformed by filter classes that are executed before invoking an endpoint; all filter class implement the `IAuthFilter` interface.
+Authentication is preformed by filter classes that are executed before invoking an endpoint; all filter classes implement the `IAuthFilter` interface.

 Filters use information from the HTTP request to authenticate the request.
 If authentication is successful, a filter will return a principal.
 A principal is a simple class that contains information about the current user/entity that has been granted access to the endpoint.